 - Pregnancy history

 - ICSI preference

-Each of these factors impacts how many IVF cycles before success women need to get pregnant or to carry a baby to term.
+Each of these factors impacts IVF cycles women need to get pregnant or to carry a baby to term.
 Keep in mind that IVF success means different things, depending on success criteria.
 Typically, success means a live birth.
 To some, just getting pregnant represents a huge sign of success.
 All of that depends on the woman’s infertility diagnosis and pregnancy history.

 Cost of Multiple IVF Attempts

-If a calculator predicts how many IVF cycles before success for a couple, and that number is three, how much will that cost?
+If a calculator predicts IVF cycles for a couple, and that number is three, how much will that cost?
 On average, an IVF cycle costs between $8,000 and $12,000.
 Three times that range is $24,000 to $36,000.
 Many couples cannot afford those costs on their own.

 If you have the option to freeze either eggs, sperm, embryos or blastocysts, strongly consider it.
 Every step in the IVF process creates risk and can fail.
 Freezing embryos, in particular, increases the odds of success in any given cycle.

 Even without a calculator, a good fertility doctor can estimate the likelihood of IVF success based on past failed attempts.
 Multiple previous failed attempts mean a great deal.
 Continuing to try IVF when the potential for failure is so high doesn’t make good sense.
 Unfortunately, IVF doesn’t work for every woman or couple.